Content Resource Site (OER)

 Why should faculty use it?
 Usage rights are clear and the resources are free to students, saving them money on textbooks

-How faculty access: OER Commons
+How faculty access: Visit the OER Commons website

 Accessibility Statement Link: Check Each OER for accessibility prior to using in a course.